-LATE WORK: Assignments that miss a deadline but are submitted within 24 hours of the due date will be accepted with a penalty of 20%, and assignments submitted later than 24 hours but less than 48 hours late will incur a 40% penalty.
-Any assignment missing the deadline by more than 48 hours will not be accepted and will receive a grade of zero unless other consult with the instructor has set an alternative deadline (this is rare).
-There are no make-up assignments for in-class work missed for unexcused absences.
-Excused absences must be discussed with the instructor beforehand.
-Third-party documentation may be needed for excused absences.
+LATE WORK: Assignments that miss a deadline but are submitted within 24 hours of the due date will be accepted with a penalty of 10%, and assignments submitted later than 24 hours but less than 48 hours late will incur a 20% penalty.
+Any assignment missing the deadline by more than 48 hours should be discussed with the instructor.

-Each student will be responsible for completing all of the assigned materials to be able to actively participate (in a well-informed manner) in class discussions.
+Each student will be responsible for completing all of the assigned materials to be able to actively participate (in a wellinformed manner) in class discussions.
 Specific instructions and due dates will be given for each graded assignment.